-Yes, we’ve had a few duds already this summer, (Cough: X-Men: Dark Phoenix and MIB: International) but we’ve also been gifted the surprisingly wonderful Toy Story 4, Rocketman, and the long-awaited third season of Stranger Things.
+Yes, we’ve had a few Milk Duds already, (X-Men: Dark Phoenix and MIB: International to name a few) but we’ve also been gifted a few surprising treats in Toy Story 4, Rocketman, and the long-awaited third season of Stranger Things.
 And we still have The Lion King, Quentin Tarantino’s Once Upon a Time in Hollywood, and the second installment of IT on the way.

-If you haven’t figured it out, Perspectives off the Page is devoted to writers as much as it is those who just appreciate good storytelling.
-Many of my ideas are focused on helping authors, screenwriters, and playwrights hone their craft and find their voice, but I also try and discuss story’s greater impact on culture and audiences.
-And when we talk about culture, it’s impossible to deny the impact of the Marvel Cinematic Universe.
+I want to clarify something to start.
+This is not going to be a traditional movie review.
+If you haven’t figured it out already, this blog is written to writers as much as it is those who just appreciate good storytelling.
+Many of my ideas are focused on helping authors, screenwriters, and playwrights hone their craft, but I also try and discuss a story’s greater impact on society and pop culture.
+And when we talk about pop culture, it’s impossible to deny the impact of the Marvel Cinematic Universe.

 Let’s talk about Mysterio!

-There have been a few greats and a whole lot of mediocre antagonists facing off against the Avengers, Guardians, and other heroes.
+There have been a few greats and a whole lot of mediocre facing off against the Avengers, Guardians of the Galaxy, and other heroes.
 Thankfully, both Spider-Man entries in the MCU have absolutely nailed their villains, giving us two of the best in the franchise.

-The list of freaks, mad scientists, and public menaces who’ve stepped up (and even united) to take on the friendly neighborhood Spider-Man is seemingly endless, but that doesn’t necessarily translate to a screen success.
+The list of super freaks, mad scientists, and public menaces who’ve stepped up (and even united) to take on the friendly neighborhood Spider-Man is endless, but that doesn’t necessarily translate to on screen success.

 Many of the Spider-Man’s villains are campy and cartoonish, and guess what, they’re supposed to be!
-They’re comic book characters, people, and villains at that.
+They’re comic book villains.
 They’re allowed to have crazy costumes, insane origin stories, and even more monologuing than professional wrestlers.

-Thankfully, in both Spider-Man: Homecoming and Far from Home, the filmmakers found the right formula for doing just that:
+Thankfully, in both Homecoming and Far from Home, the filmmakers found the right formula for doing just that:

 3. Find a GREAT actor!

 Michael Keaton was SENSATIONAL as Adrian Toomes, aka Vulture, and Jake Gyllenhaal, I can now say, is just as delightful as Quentin Beck, aka Mysterio.

 Personally, I was thrilled to read that Jake had been as the new Spider-Man villain just because he’s such an incredible and often underrated talent in Hollywood.
 But Mysterio…?
-I was very curious to see how Gyllenhaal and the Marvel team would adapt one of Spider-Man’s most campy and eclectic villains.
+I know I wasn't the only one curious to see how Gyllenhaal and the Marvel team would adapt one of Spider-Man’s most campy villains.

 In the comics, Quentin Beck was a master of illusions and special effects wizard in Hollywood before shifting his talents from movie-making to crime.

-In the trailers, Mysterio claimed to be from another universe, seemingly “confirming” post-Endgame fan theories about the introduction of multiple universes opening up in the MCU.
-I personally still believe this is a possibility for future storylines, however, I wasn’t buying it from Mysterio, and I wasn’t wrong.
+In the trailers, Mysterio claims to be from another universe, seemingly “confirming” post-Endgame fan theories about the introduction of an MCU multiverse.
+I personally still believe this is a possibility for future storylines, however, I had a hard time buying this origin explanation from Mysterio.

 Well… as it turns out, I wasn’t that far off.